tebeco/alexdarbyshire.com/content/posts/migrating-docker-compose-to-kubernetes-k3s/index.md

 ![image](7-check-logs.png)

 In the above output we discover:
 1. The hugo-nginx image is not available to K3s.
-In the last post we built it in Docker's internal local image repository which K3s doesn't talk to.
+In the last post we built the image and access it via Docker's local image storage which K3s doesn't know how to access.
-2. Cloudflared is missing its token
+2. Cloudflared is missing its token.

 ```
 cat cloudflared-deployment.yaml